 How it all started.

-I have been a teacher most of my working life, mainly teaching English, but I have done a turn at teaching Social Studies, History, Biology, and computer literacy too.
+I have been a teacher most of my working life, mainly teaching English, but I have also taught in high schools in three countries, teaching Social Studies, History, Biology and English.

 My first role as an educational technologist came in 2002 when I was appointed as the first CALL (Computer Assisted Language Learning) Coordinator at Prince Sultan University, Riyadh, Saudi Arabia.
-I have since spent five years as part of the Ed Tech department at Abu Dhabi Women's College then became an Independent Learning Centre Coordinator for the four years up to July 2014.
+I then spent five years as part of the Educational Technology Department at Abu Dhabi Women's College (ADWC).
+Following that I was promoted to the Independent Learning Centre Coordinator for the four years up to July 2014.
 In my time at Abu Dhabi Women's College I gave over 400 professional development sessions to the staff in elearning.

 Happily married to Andrea, and father of Robi (born 2003) and Sylvia (born 2005).